-The traditional way to make pesto is with a mortar and pestle but here are two tasty recipes (one for basil and the other for rosemary) that you can make with your food processor.
+The traditional way to make pesto is with a mortar and pestle but here are two tasty versions (one for basil and the other for rosemary) that you can make with your food processor.
 I’ve also added a video showing you how to make it with a mortar and pestle along with a few other tips below.

 Source: Rosalind Creasy’s Recipes from the Garden

 2 cups fresh basil leaves

 1/2 tsp salt

 1/2 cup freshly grated Parmesan cheese

 - Combine in a blender or food processor garlic, basil leaves, nuts, salt, pepper and half the oil.

 - Puree slowly adding the remaining oil.